Gottfrid-N/.ben/metalbeard/README.md

 # Metalbeard
 //TODO
-**Metalbeard** is a scripting language for manipulating text using macros
+**Metalbeard** is a scripting language for manipulating text using macros, it sucks